MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine_observer.md

 * **context**: The same context that was passed to [ProtectionEngine::RegisterContentForTrackingAndRevocationAsync](#classProtectionEngine_1add428fe5c54b08eb69bbf9ecd133bba1)

-An application can pass any type of context (for example, std::promise, std::function) to [ProtectionEngine::RegisterContentForTrackingAndRevocationAsync](undefined) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnRegisterContentForTrackingAndRevocationSuccess](undefined) or [ProtectionEngine::Observer::OnRegisterContentForTrackingAndRevocationFailure](undefined)
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::RegisterContentForTrackingAndRevocationAsync](undefined) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnRegisterContentForTrackingAndRevocationSuccess](undefined) or [ProtectionEngine::Observer::OnRegisterContentForTrackingAndRevocationFailure

 ### OnRegisterContentForTrackingAndRevocationFailure function
 Called when registration of content for tracking & revocation fails.

 Parameters:
-* **error**: [Error](undefined) that occurred while registering content
+* **error**: Error that occurred while registering content

-* **context**: The same context that was passed to [ProtectionEngine::RegisterContentForTrackingAndRevocationAsync](undefined)
+* **context**: The same context that was passed to ProtectionEngine::RegisterContentForTrackingAndRevocationAsync

-An application can pass any type of context (for example, std::promise, std::function) to [ProtectionEngine::RegisterContentForTrackingAndRevocationAsync](undefined) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnRegisterContentForTrackingAndRevocationSuccess](undefined) or [ProtectionEngine::Observer::OnRegisterContentForTrackingAndRevocationFailure](undefined)
+An application can pass any type of context (for example, std::promise, std::function) to ProtectionEngine::RegisterContentForTrackingAndRevocationAsync](undefined) and that same context will be forwarded as-is to [ProtectionEngine::Observer::OnRegisterContentForTrackingAndRevocationSuccess](undefined) or [ProtectionEngine::Observer::OnRegisterContentForTrackingAndRevocationFailure

 ### OnRevokeContentSuccess function
 Called when revocation of is successful.